tobyhodges/pangenomics-python-workbench/episodes/01-introduction.md

 ## Built-in functions and libraries

 Python has basic functions to carry out specific actions.
-In Python, the arguments of the functions go inside parentheses.
+In Python, the arguments of the functions go inside parentheses, and different functions take different kinds and numbers of arguments.
 The function `len()` takes one argument and outputs its length.
-In the case of a string the length is the number of characters.
+In the case of a string, the length is the number of characters.
 ~~~
 len(new_variable)
 ~~~